 Cranberries can help both prevent and manage UTIs.
 And they can also stop recurrent infections if your dog is prone to them.

 Your conventional vet may warn you that cranberries don’t work.
 She’ll push antibiotics.
-But there’s research … as well as anecdotal evidence … showing they’re wrong about that!
+But there’s research (13), as well as anecdotal evidence, showing how effective cranberries can be for UTIs!

 Many UTIs are caused by E. coli bacteria.
 Cranberries have antibacterial properties.
-And one way they help is by stopping E. coli bacteria from sticking to the cells lining the urinary tract.
+And one way they help is by stopping E. coli bacteria from sticking to the cells lining the urinary tract (14).

 And that brings us to D-mannose.